pyfar/sofar/docs/examples.rst

     lists of string, or numpy string arrays.

-Lets take a look and list all information for only one attribute of the SOFA object (note that all data in Python classes is called attribute - regardless of the data types introduced above):
+Lets take a look and list all information for only one attribute of the SOFA object (note that all data in Python classes are called attribute - in contrast to the data types introduced above):

 .. code-block:: python